VCGiordano/inventory-scanner/README.md

-# Bernie's Scanner v35 - Click Re-arm Test
+ Bernie's Scanner v20 - Keyboard Test

-Built from v34.
+Built from v19.

-Change:
-- Idle re-arm no longer calls focus().
+Only change:
-- It blurs the barcode input, then dispatches mouse/click events to try to reactivate scanner input without reopening Android keyboard.
+- Adds inputmode="none" to the barcode input to try suppressing the Android soft keyboard.

-Goal:
+Does NOT change:
-- Keep scanner from going stale after idle.
+- scanner behavior
-- Avoid keyboard popping back up every idle re-arm.
+- focus behavior
+- no-reload architecture
+- LOG
+- variant display
+- ADD/REMOVE behavior

-If scans fail after idle, roll back to v30/v31/v34.
+If scanner input becomes unreliable, roll back to v19 immediately.